-Provide advising on course work planning throughout the student's academic program.
-Each graduate student must submit a two-year plan of study completed in consultation with and approved by his or her advisor every fall semester.
+Providing advising on coursework planning throughout the student's academic program.
+A plan for the student can be created on Degree Progress (accessed).
+Typically, this takes the form of a MAP, created by the advisor via Degree Progress Admin.
+Each graduate student must have a twoyear plan of study completed in consultation with and approved by his or her advisor every Fall semester.
+To access Degree Progress, go to the following link: